Resources: Proper Coding of Allowable and Unallowable University Expenditures

 - Insurance against defects in Stanford's materials or workmanship

-- For help determining which expenditure type is appropriate for a particular transaction, use the Expenditure Type Definitions & Rules spreadsheet and Expenditure Type Query (Launch Oracle and open the SU Inquiry Tools folder).
+- For help determining which expenditure type is appropriate for a particular transaction, use the Expenditure Type Definitions & Rules spreadsheet and Expenditure Type Query (Launch Oracle and open the SU Inquiry Tools and Forms folder).
 Codes that are unallowable, or that may be confused with codes that are unallowable have been noted and cross-referenced in the definitions.

 - In many cases the issue of determining whether a particular cost is allowable or unallowable is a complex matter.
 When in doubt, consult with your local financial administrator.
 See also School and Department Contacts for Sponsored Funding and Contacts for Non-Sponsored Funding.